 Founded in 1754, Columbia University is an elite private institution located on Manhattan's Upper West Side.
 The university's engineering school offers more than 40 distance degrees and certificates through the Columbia Video Network (CVN).
 Students in the mechanical engineering master's program can complete their degree entirely online.

 CVN delivers courses in an asynchronous format, and students access lectures on their own time.
-Online students work with an adviser to develop a specialized program of study that satisfies the 30-credit requirement.
+Online students work with an advisor to develop a specialized program of study that satisfies the 30-credit requirement.
 Students must design their coursework around a particular focus area, and must take at least one mathematics course that pertains to their concentration.

 Students earn the degree in 3.5 years on average, and the school lets students take summer courses to accelerate their studies.
 Columbia allows students to transfer in up to six credits to the MS program.